For Mediators:

 I hereby certify that all content and information contained in this form is true and correct.Required*

-Application for Mediators Seeking Approval under the National Mediator Accreditation System – for Referees.
+Application for Mediators Seeking Approval under the Australian Mediator and Dispute Resolution Accreditation System – for Referees.

-Reference for a dispute resolution practitioner seeking accreditation under the Australian National Mediator Standards.
+Reference for a dispute resolution practitioner seeking accreditation under the Australian Mediator and Dispute Resolution Accreditation System.

 The practitioner named above has applied for accreditation under the Australian Mediation Association’s Accreditation Program.